TaQuangTu/VGG-TensorRT/README.md

 - Use this repo to generate weight of VGG model https://github.com/wang-xinyu/pytorchx/tree/master/vgg
 - In the root of this project, create a folder named `Weights`.
 Then, put the generated weight file to the folder.
 - Install [Cmake](https://cmake.org/install/).
 - After those steps.
-Try to run the C++ file (main.cpp):
+Build and run the C++ file (main.cpp) by following commands:

 ```
 cmake
 make
 ./vgg
 ```
 Some error could appear when run this project (maybe cause by lacking some libraries).
-I think it should easy to be fixed by install the libraries.
+I think it should be easy to fix by installing the libraries.